-This course will cover advanced features and functionality of both iOS and Android Mobile App development.
-This course will focus on application interfaces for web access and multimedia capabilities, analyze how mobile front end applications utilize and access functionality hosted in a cloud computing environment.
-Learn how social networking software like Facebook and Twitter; In-App purchases and ads can be used to promote and extend mobile applications.
-Prerequisites: WMMN 635, WMMN 636
+This course covers advanced features and functionality of both iOS and Android Mobile App development, while also focusing on application interfaces for web access and multimedia capabilities.
+Students analyze how mobile front-end applications utilize and access functionality hosted in a cloud computing environment.
+Students learn how social networking software like Facebook and Twitter, In-App purchases, and ads can be used to promote and extend mobile applications.